seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 define the energy, using either Si(111) or Si(311) crystals, at ~26 m from the X-ray source.
 This monochromator works in fixed offset mode, with the monochromatic beam 25 mm above the white beam.
-Water-cooled slts upstream of the monochromator limit the power on the monochromator, and typically set to 0.25 x 0.25 mm, though occasionally adjusted from 0.05 to 0.5 mm in the vertical direction, and between 0.1 and 1.0 mm in the horizontal direction.
+Water-cooled slits upstream of the monochromator limit the power on the monochromator, and typically set to 0.25 x 0.25 mm, though occasionally adjusted from 0.05 to 0.5 mm in the vertical direction, and between 0.1 and 1.0 mm in the horizontal direction.
 After the